DevExpress/XAF-Blazor-Kubernetes-example/README.md

 kubectl patch svc ingress-nginx-controller -n ingress-nginx -p '{"spec": {"type": "LoadBalancer", "externalIPs":["your-external-ip"]}}'
 ```

-#### 3. Building a Docker image for a Windows container
+### 5. How do I build a Docker image for a Windows container (Docker BuildKit supports only Linux containers)?

-Docker BuildKit supports only Linux containers.
 If you need to build an image for a Windows container, use the following workaround to avoid passing DevExpress NuGet source insecurely.

 Build the application on the local machine and put the app into an image.